Survivorship: Late Effects After Radiation Treatment for Thyroid Cancer.

 Oral Health

-The parotid glands are the largest of the salivary glands.
-They are found behind the jaw, below and in front of the ears, as well as in the floor of the mouth.
-Their job is to make saliva.
-Radiation to these areas can damage the parotid glands and lessen the amount of saliva you make.
+Radiation to the head and neck can harm the salivary (parotid) glands.
+This can lead to changes in how your saliva is made and can lead to dry mouth or thickened saliva.
 This can be a side effect that is short-term (gets better after treatment) or long-term (lasts a long time, even forever).
 Loss of saliva can make it hard to eat and speak.

 - Saliva kills bacteria in your mouth and on your teeth.
-Without saliva, you are at risk for tooth decay (cavities).
+Without saliva, you are at risk of tooth decay (cavities).
 Taking good care of your teeth and gums is important.
-This includes brushing twice a day and flossing.
-Avoid sugary foods, candy, and drinks.
+You should brush your teeth twice a day and floss daily.

 - Visit your dentist for cleanings and oral exams every 6 months.
 Fluoride treatments can help prevent cavities and decay.
-Your dentist and oncology team will help you decide the fluoride treatment that is best for you.
+Your dentist and oncology team will help you decide what fluoride treatment is best for you.

 - Use saliva substitutes.
 These come in gels, lozenges, and sprays.
-They may be available by prescription or over the counter.
+They are available by prescription or over the counter.
 Your provider can give you suggestions for these products.

 - Chew on sugarless gum or suck on sugarless candy.
 This can help stimulate saliva production.